LEARNAcademy/syllabus/cat-tinder/Frontend/10cat_tinder_form_submit.md

 ## Flow of information from form to DB
 #### 1. Preparation

-##### In Cats.js
+##### In CatIndexjs
 A function is created to handle information for a new cat.
 That function is preemptively sent to the dumb component (in our case ```pages/NewCat.js```) as props.
 This function is saying to the dumb component: “Here is a function that takes in new cat json as an argument.
 Only run it when you have all the information for a new cat”.

 #### 2. Data Entry
 We've added a bit of state into NewCat.js.
 At first glance, this makes NewCat.js a smart component, although it really isn't doing much more than handling the form state as the user is entering information.
-Once they press "Submit", NewCat.js passes all that form data up to Cats.js (our real smart component) for sending along to the server.
+Once they press "Submit", NewCat.js passes all that form data up to App.js (our real smart component) for sending along to the server.

-One could make a case for having 100% of state be managed by Cats.js, and that wouldn't be wrong.
+One could make a case for having 100% of state be managed by App.js, and that wouldn't be wrong.
 By having a small amount of form specific state in NewCat.js we trade off a bit of blurriness of smart vs. dumb components for nice behavior encapsulation  and separation of concerns.
 Only NewCat.js worries about the inner workings of the form.

 ##### In pages/NewCat.js
 User inputs data into the form.
 The form is controlled, and saves all data directly into state